havramar/basic-behat-setup/README.md

-basic-behat-3-setup
+basic-behat-setup
 ===================

-Combination of [Behat 3.*](https://github.com/Behat/Behat) with [Mink](https://github.com/Behat/Mink) ready for use for easier web application testing.
+Combination of [Behat 2.*](https://github.com/Behat/Behat) with [Mink](https://github.com/Behat/Mink) ready for use for easier web application testing.
 Packages include also [Behatch](https://github.com/sanpii/behatch-contexts) which provides extra, ready to use features (enough to write tests without coding).

 # Installation